 Sales had already started to slow at American Flyer during the Ives take-over, and as the Depression set in, W.O.
 Coleman, Jr. was forced to make sweeping cuts to staff and materials.
 As a particular blow, the Mack Brothers were either let go or jumped ship, eventually landing with the Hafner MFG Co., to add insult to injury (weirdly, a company called “Mack Brothers” also surfaced at 2041 W. Chicago Avenue and would go on to offer repair services on model railroads and other electronics for decades, but it was led by a John Edward Mack, no relation).
 American Flyer was also forced to sell its Ives holdings to Lionel, sending Coleman back to the drawing board as the 1930s loomed.

-To expand sales, American Flyer could have gone back to targeting both girls and boys, as they'd done when Hafner was still on the team.
-But rather than imagine any young lady taking interest in anything motor oriented, the company instead looked at its own 20+ year history and decided to reach out to its older audience, i.e., the boys of the past.
+To expand sales, American Flyer could have gone back to targeting both girls and boys, as they’d done when Hafner was still on the team.
+But rather than imagine any young lady taking interest in anything transport oriented, the company only offered them a couple of odd, unrelated products in the catalog: a mini typewriter and a “practical working loom.”
+With the gals thus taken care of, the design team looked at the company’s 20-year history and decided its best new audience would be the men who already grew up playing with toy trains . . . i.e., the boys of the past.

 “Let your Dad, or your Uncle, in on your plans,” the 1933 catalog suggested to its young readers.
 “Show them this catalog, and the illustration of the model you desire.
 They’ll have as much fun running the train as you will.”